 This is one of my favorite dishes for a super easy winter brunch.
 It is basically a savory bread pudding loaded with spinach, sausage, and cheese with a crispy crouton-like top.
 The strata is assembled the day before, allowing for a leisurely morning while it bakes.
 Oh, and it is a great use for leftover soon-to-be-stale bread.
 I pre-cut my bread ends and store them in the freezer until there are enough to make the strata.
 The recipe is loosely based on a spinach strata recipe from Smitten Kitchen.
 I doubled the spinach (no one complained), added turkey sausage, swapped out the white bread for a whole wheat bread with seeds and grains for extra texture, and used my family’s favorite extra sharp white cheddar.

-- 12 oz sausage (I prefer organic Italian turkey sausage)
+- 12 ounces Sausage, cooked and crumbled, I prefer organic Italian turkey sausage

 - In a large bowl, whisk together milk, eggs, and mustard until combined.

-- Add bread cubes, spinach, sautéed onions, and cheese.
+- Add bread cubes, spinach, sautéed onions, cooked sausage, and cheese.
 Stir until combined

 - Transfer to a buttered casserole dish

 - Cover and refrigerate overnight, up to 24 hours.